cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `experimental`: perform optimizations that are currently in the experimental phase.

 The default optimization level is `advanced`.

+It is also possible to set the optimization level of each optimizer individually.

+### Setting optimization level locally

+Optimization levels are handled specifically:

+* Activating/deactivating an optimizer is only allowed at a global level.
+For example, when `optimization` is set to `none` at the global level, no optimizations will happen regardless of module or local scope compiler directives.
+Similarly, it is not possible to turn of an optimization entirely by setting it to `none` at the local level: using `#setlocal` directive with a value of `none` causes an error.
+* At the local level, it is possible to switch between optimization levels (i.e. `basic`, `advanced` or `experimental`) if the given optimization is active.

 ## Option `output-profiling`